Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 Can consumers negotiate with debt buyers?

 Yes, consumers can often negotiate with debt buyers to settle their debts for less than the full amount owed.
+Consumers can also negotiate with a collection agency employed by debt buyers to reach a settlement.
 This can be a beneficial option for consumers looking to manage their debts more effectively.

 What should consumers do if contacted by a debt buyer?

-Consumers should verify the validity of the debt, understand their rights under federal and state laws, and consider seeking advice from a financial advisor or attorney if needed.
+Consumers contacted by a debt collector should verify the validity of the debt, understand their rights under federal and state laws, and consider seeking advice from a financial advisor or attorney if needed.
 It’s important to communicate clearly and negotiate terms.